Ghost Mannequin Alternative: AI On-Model in 2026

 - Outsourced studio: $25–$75 per image, depending on garment complexity

-- AI ghost mannequin tools (legacy SDXL-based): $1–$5 per image, but with a meaningful failure rate
+- AI ghost mannequin tools (first-generation diffusion): $1–$5 per image, but with a meaningful failure rate

 Source: Photta's 2026 ghost-mannequin cost comparison.